 How to run Parsec without monitor?
 Here’s a virtual monitor solution for you (Indirect Display)

-I have been gaming remotely for years, though there are serval approaches for streaming from your computer.
-In my opinion, there’s no doubt that Parsec is the most outstanding one.
+I have been gaming remotely for years.
+Though there are serval approaches for streaming from your computer, there’s no doubt that Parsec is the most outstanding one from my perspective.
 The NAT-traversal technology Parsec used is so advanced that it can be widely used in complex network environment.
 And the video encoding is very efficient too.
 Overall, considering the latency and the accessibility, Parsec is way better than RDP, Steam Remote Play, Moonlight, Dixper, etc.

-However, most of those solutions — including Parsec — requires a working monitor, no matter a real one, a fake one or a virtual one, as far as your operating system recognizes it.
+However, most of those solutions — including Parsec — require a working monitor, no matter a real one, a fake one or a virtual one, as far as your operating system recognizes it.
 So now you have five choices:

 - You can directly inject the EDID to Professional workstations GPUs via your GPU control panel